 Prepping to Live Full-Time in an RV over the Winter

 November 5, 2021

-TL;DR: Essential tips for RV living in winter include keeping your RV stationary, protecting exposed parts, ensuring water safety, using indoor heat sources, driving safely, using electricity when possible, and planning ahead.
+TL;DR: Looking to spend the winter in your RV?
+Here's what you need to keep in mind to stay warm and keep your rig protected.
+Things like keeping your RV stationary, protecting exposed parts, ensuring water safety, using indoor heat sources, driving safely, using electricity when possible, and planning ahead are all key.

+Prepping to Live Full-Time in an RV over the Winter